 2. Boot Comfort:

-Choosing boots of the correct size and fit and are comfortable is vital.
+Choosing boots of the correct size and fit and that are comfortable is vital.
 If your child isn’t comfortable in their bike riding gear they will not want to wear it.

 Comfortable boots not only make riding more enjoyable but also helps them become better riders.